 Take the environment for example, clearly a live issue well before coronavirus.

-Dolphins have returned to Venice, swimming in rare blue water.
+The water of Venice is now a still, rare blue.
 Nitrogen oxide and CO2 levels have dropped dramatically, air quality has improved; in many major cities you can now breathe safe in the knowledge you’re only knocking weeks rather than years off your lifespan.
 All of this is wonderful news.
 At the same time, thousands are dying, millions have lost their jobs and future generations are saddled with unbearable debts.
 This is rather less wonderful.

 How to read such a world?
 For many in the environmental movement the crisis will prove that with significant action we can make a difference in a short space of time – look, all is not lost.
 The imperative for dramatic change now is made all the stronger by coronavirus because it proves it can be done.
 Their calls for stricter targets and more draconian government intervention will grow louder.